marccane/TileSAT/README.md

 xdg-open output/aperiodic11_*
 ```

 ## Usage

+Usage: `tileSAT [Options]...  <TilesProblemFile>`
+Options:
+*    -p      print solution in console
+*    -d      drawTiles (requires python3, drawTiles.py, tkinter and canvasvg)
+*    -g      don't solve, only generate cnf.
+Invalidates other options

+## Input format
+The first line contains 4 parameters: number of tiles (*nTiles*), number of colors (*nColors*), width and height.
+The next *nTiles* lines contain the colors of each tile.
+Each line contains 4 integers, separated by space, which are the index of the colour of each side of the tile, starting from north/up and rotating clockwise.
+Color indices range from 1 to *nColors* (inclusive).

 ## Limitations/quirks
 * The program assumes you have minisat installed in your PATH
 * The -d parameter assumes you have python3 in your PATH
 * drawTiles.py has to be present in the current directory
+* `-g` option creates the gziped cnf file in tmp/out.cnf.gz

 ## TODO (or not)
 * Explore if the SVG can be created without a graphic enviroment